airnandez/lsst-cvmfs/README.md

 		$ cd /cvmfs/lsst.in2p3.fr/software/x86_64-slc6/lsst-v9.2
 		$ source loadLSST.sh

-Next you can test run the LSST demo, as documented [here](https://confluence.lsstcorp.org/display/LSWUG/Testing+the+Installation).
+Note that you don't need super-user privileges to use this distribution of the LSST software.
+For testing your installation you can run the LSST demo, as documented [here](https://confluence.lsstcorp.org/display/LSWUG/Testing+the+Installation).

+# Advanced usage
+Details on how to use this distribution mechanism for more advanced use cases are provided in the [Advanced Usage](AdvancedUsage.md) document.
+There you will find details on how you can develop your own software package which depends on other packages already present in the binary distribution.

 # Troubleshooting
 Please note that in order for this distribution mechanism to work for you, you need your machine to be connected to the network and able to contact CC-IN2P3 server.
 To check this is the case please do: